semaphoreci/docs/docs/faq/faq.md

   <summary>Click for details</summary>
   <p>

 When pushing several commits into the same branch, Semaphore won't run parallel workflows.
-This means that pushing several times into a branch won't create parallel workflows, instead, Semaphore assigns the new workflows to the queue and run one workflow at a time.
+This means that pushing multiple times into a branch won't create parallel workflows, rather Semaphore will assign the new workflows into the queue and run them one at a time.
 However, it's possible to push commits to different branches and they will be run in parallel.
 </p>
 <p>